 - Unlike traditional survey methods that involve face-to-face interactions, email surveys do not allow you to get insights into customers’ emotions.
 Moreover, you cannot read the body language of your customers, which involve facial expressions, hand gestures, posture, and more.

 - Customers receive hundreds of emails every day.
 Most of them are smart enough to know that these are meant for mass communication and not for personalized communication.
 This is the major reason why email surveys can often feel impersonal to most people.

 How to Add Surveys in Emails?

-- Email Redirect Survey: In this format, instead of the survey question, an invitation link is sent to the subscribers.
+In this survey-sharing method, instead of the survey question, an invitation link is sent to the subscribers.
 By clicking on the link, the respondents are redirected to the survey page.
-This approach is ideal for longer surveys or ones with open-ended questions.
-You can use a third-party platform such as ProProfs to create and send survey links via email.
+This approach is ideal for longer surveys or ones that include open-ended questions.
+You can use a third-party platform such as ProProfs Survey Maker to create and send survey links via email.

 Read more: What’s the Best Time to Send a Survey

 Email surveys can add a lot of value to not just your email marketing initiative but also your overall business strategy.
 With the right tools and strategies, you can start crafting email surveys that yield the desired results and contribute to your data pool.

 You must create fun and eye-catching subject lines to encourage survey participation and enhance the response rate.
 Make customers feel their opinions matter and thank them for their valuable time and insights.